psobocinski/traffic-modelling/README.md

 ### Traffic Performance Metrics

-The following can be included in the results file by adding them to the common configuration:
+The following can be included in the results file by adding them to the common configuration (under `output.columns`):

 - simulationTime
 - carsEntered
 - carsRemaining
 - averageTimeOnRoad
 - carsOnRoadAggregateTime
+- totalLaneChanges
 - overallThroughput
 - averageThroughput